1-11: For Loops and State Variables

 4 Multiple state variables

 We ended last lesson by introducing you to the concept of a state variable – a state variable is a variable that updates information (e.g., the state of some value) as the for loops cycles.
-The state variable is always declared outside of the for loop and modified within the for loop.
+The state variable is always declared outside of the for loop and modified in the codeblock attached to the for loop.

-The state variable needs to be initialized to some default value – or the value the state variable should be if the for loop has no cycles (an empty vector).
-In the last example from last lesson, the state variable sunnyDays was initialized to 0, which is the correct value if the condition inside the for loop is FALSE every cycle..
+The state variable needs to be initialized to some default value.
+You can think of the default value as the value the state variable should be if the for loop has no cycles.
+In the last example from last lesson, the state variable sunnyDays was initialized to 0, which is the correct value if the for loop never cycles (0 days checked means 0 sunny days)

 sunnyDays = 0; # state variable -- will hold the count of sunny days